 The first time I can remember fasting was as a college sophomore.
-A group of guys I was in a bible study with were feeling (pridefully) like we were ready for some more “next level” Christian practices.
-To a bunch of 20 year-old-guys, withholding from food sounded about as extreme as moving to a monastery for 2 months (which we explored but was cost prohibitive on our ramen budget).
-So, we took a day and we didn’t eat.
-The results at the end of the day were not surprising: we were hungry.
-Our problem was that we fasted just to fast.
-Our “next level” practice was detached from an entry-level belief: We need God.
+A group of guys I was in a Bible study with were feeling (pridefully) like we were ready for some more “next-level” Christian practices.
+To a bunch of 20 year-old-guys, withholding from food sounded about as extreme as moving to a monastery for 2 months (which we explored but was cost-prohibitive on our ramen budget).
+So, we took a day, and we didn’t eat.
+The results at the end of the day were not surprising…we were hungry.
+You see, our problem was that we fasted just to fast.
+Our “next-level” practice was detached from an entry-level belief: We need God.

 In scripture, we are shown time and time again that when God’s people wanted to express their desperation for God, they prayed as they fasted.
 The people of God are a praying people from the beginning to the end of scripture.
 In addition to their constant prayerfulness, there are moments of intense longing where the authors of scripture make a point to tell us their prayers were accompanied by fasting.

-Ask the Lord to purify us from our desires for our Idols.
-When we fast, we withhold the food we are normally dependent on.
-In the moments of hunger during a fast, I am reminded to turn my heart and mind to the Lord, as I pray for him to sustain me and to be enough for me (Matt 4:4).
-Often the greatest enemies of closeness to God are his blessings that we have transformed into our obsessions.
+1. Ask the Lord to purify us from our desires for our idols.
+When we fast, we withhold the food we are usually dependent on.
+In the moments of hunger during a fast, I am reminded to turn my heart and mind to the Lord as I pray for him to sustain me and to be enough for me (Matthew 4:4).
+Often, the greatest enemies of closeness to God are his blessings that we have transformed into our obsessions.
 As we fast, we ask the Lord to reveal where we are depending on something other than him.
 This means prayer will function like a conversation with God where you talk some of the time, but you also listen and allow the Spirit of God to assess your life.

-Ask the Lord to save the lost.
+3. Ask the Lord to save the lost.
 Salvation belongs to the Lord and no one else.
 So, let’s ask God to save.
 Together, let us call on the compassion of God to bring those we know and love to saving faith in Christ.
-Pray for “your one.”
-The one person you know who is far from God, but close to you.
-Pray he or she comes to know Christ in 2019.
+Pray for your “one.”
+The one person you know who is far from God but close to you.
+Pray he or she comes to know Christ.
 Pray God saves many at our Easter services in a couple of weeks!
-May our baptism waters be more full in 2019 than we ever thought possible!
+May our baptism waters be fuller than we ever thought possible!

-The most important thing to remember is that fasting never earns the favor of God, nor increases God’s willingness to answer our prayers.
-The Gospel is that God could not feel more favorably about you than he already does in Christ.
+The most important thing to remember is that fasting never earns the favor of God nor increases His willingness to answer our prayers.
+The Gospel is that God could not love you more than he already does in Christ.

 So, Mercy Church, pray and fast.
 Pray for God to receive glory among us.
 Pray he pours out his Spirit in a way that leaves us in awe this Easter.
-And come ready Tuesday night to pray with and to pray for your brothers and sisters here in the Mercy Family.
+And come ready to pray with and to pray for your brothers and sisters.